turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 This would make a very good command line application, so perhaps we'll add a command line interface (CLI).
-Or, maybe we want to use this via a web interface.
+Or, maybe we want to use this via a web interface using a simple framework like Sinatra.
 We don't need to make that decision just yet.

 ### Writing the First Test

+If you are using `minitest` or `test-unit`, then create a directory named `test`:

+{% terminal %}
+$ mkdir test
+{% endterminal %}

+For `rspec` the convention is to use a directory named `spec`:

+{% terminal %}
+$ mkdir spec
+{% endterminal %}

-Create a simple ruby object that takes a title and a description:
+We are going to use tests to drive us to create a simple ruby object that takes a title and a description.

+Within the `test` or `spec` directory, create another directory named `ideabox`, which is where we will put the model tests:

+{% terminal %}
+$ mkdir test/ideabox # or
+$ mkdir spec/ideabox
+{% endterminal %}

+#### Using Minitest

 Create a file `test/ideabox/idea_test.rb`